wuwentang/499-dataset-analysis/README.md

 - review stars
 - user_id

 Some lines were taken out because of the name syntax or special characters.
 To further reduce the dataset, only restaurants with a minimum review count of 50 were kept, there are now 290,900 lines.
-There are 1925 restaurants in the cleaned up dataset, which averages to around 150 reviews per restaurant.
-The code relating to this can be found in `cleaner.py`.
+There are 1925 restaurants in the cleaned up dataset and 80343 users, which averages to around 150 reviews per restaurant.
+The code relating to this can be found in `cleaner.py` and `counter.py`

 ### II.b.
 Technologies